 Writing a letter to the editor (LTE) of your local or regional newspaper is an effective and easy way to reach a large audience with your message.
-LTEs are published on the editorial page, which is one of the most read sections in the paper.
-Congressional staffers also tell us that members of congress keep a close eye on media coverage, including LTEs, in their local papers so they can keep a 'pulse' on issues of importance to their constituents.
+LTEs generally are published online and on the editorial page, which is one of the most read sections in the print version of the paper.
+Congressional staffers also tell us that members of Congress keep a close eye on media coverage, including LTEs, in their local papers so they can keep a 'pulse' on issues of importance to their constituents.

 Having a strong letter published helps you reach both a wide public audience and your elected officials with the same effort!
 Even if your letter is not published, it is important for educating and persuading editors.
 The more letters they receive on a given topic, the more likely they are to dedicate more time in their newspaper to that issue—both on the editorial page and in news articles.
 It clearly expresses the issue’s importance to the community.